A chop saw is a useful tool that helps you cut through all types of materials, including wood, plastic, masonry and metal.

 Empty The Chop Saw Dust Collector

 No matter what model or type of chop saw you buy, it should have a dust collector that gathers all of the sawdust.
 If not, then you’ll have to do a lot of cleaning.
-Emptying the dust collector is highly important because if you don’t clear it out from time to time, it will fill up and then start to fly here and there, disturbing you in your work.
+Emptying the dust collector is important because if you don’t keep it cleaned out dust will interfere with your vision.
+This could easily lead to cutting a finger or worse.

 Most chop saws also come with a cover or hood that’s fixed over the saw’s blade and protect you from any accidents.
 It completely covers the exposed side of the blade and can be slid back when you’re using the saw.
-Over time, the cover can get damaged or broken, which means that you should replace it as soon as possible.
+Over time, the cover can get damaged or broken.
+If this happens you should replace it as soon as possible.

 All you need to do is undo the screw or bolt that holds the chop saw cover in place, and remove it.
 Then, place the new one and put the screw back in place.
 Now, your chop saw is much safer to use.

-If you have used chop saws before, you likely have some experience using the laser beam as a guide for greater accuracy and precision.
-However, there always appears to be a slight error, even when you use the laser.
+Many modern chop saws have a laser beam for greater accuracy and precision.
+However, this laser can get knocked out of alignment which creates cutting alignment errors.
 Not only does it throw off your measurements, but it can also be unsafe for you.

 To fix this problem, you need to adjust the laser.
-It’s supposed to fall on the left side of the cut line that you’ve made, and if it isn’t in place, you can use a power tool to undo and adjust the laser beam so that it falls at the right position.
+It’s supposed to fall on the left side of the cut line.
+If it’s pointing in the cut or to the right, loosen and adjust the laser beam so that it points the right direction.

 If your chop saw is making any unusual noises, feeling hotter than usual, or doesn’t cut or move properly, then you should stop using it right away.
 It can cause harm if you keep using it without fixing the problem.
 Usually, a part inside your chop saw is broken or malfunctioned, so it has to be replaced.